-- Needle position button - ▶ The needle is raised.
+- 1 Needle position button

+- ▶ The needle is raised.

+- Raise the presser foot lever.

-- (1) Presser foot lever - Pull the fabric to the left side of the machine, and then pass the threads through the thread cutter to cut them.
+- 1 Presser foot lever - Pull the fabric to the left side of the machine, and then pass the threads through the thread cutter to cut them.

 1) Thread cutter